SCHOOL OF HEALTH SCIENCES

 Level I Fieldwork

-- Placements include hospitals, schools, skilled nursing facilities, outpatient clinics, community-based programs, and simulation
+Placements typically include hospitals, schools, skilled nursing facilities, outpatient clinics, community-based programs, mental health-focused settings, and simulations.

 Level II Fieldwork